Best Screenshot Automation Tools for Mac (2026)

-TL;DR: Choose Shotomatic when you need automated screenshots on Mac, including repeated captures, page turns, website batches, OCR, or timelapses.
-Choose Snagit for enterprise documentation and cross-platform teams.
-Choose CleanShot X when you mostly want faster manual screenshots, markup, and sharing.
+TL;DR: Choose Shotomatic for repeated captures, click-by-click guides, website batches, searchable PDFs, or timelapses on Mac.
+Choose Snagit for cross-platform step capture and documentation.
+Choose CleanShot X for fast manual screenshots, markup, recording, and sharing.

 If you already know you need repeated capture rather than a general comparison, start with screenshot automation on Mac.